uxlfoundation/oneAPI-spec/source/elements/oneMath/source/domains/rng/host_api/onemath-rng-mt2203.rst

 mt2203
 ======

-The mt2203 engine is the set of 6024 Mersenne Twister pseudorandom number generators MT2203 [:ref:`Matsumoto98 <onemath_rng_bibliography>`], [:ref:`Matsumoto00 <onemath_rng_bibliography>`].
+The mt2203 engine is the set of Mersenne Twister pseudorandom number generators MT2203 [:ref:`Matsumoto98 <onemath_rng_bibliography>`], [:ref:`Matsumoto00 <onemath_rng_bibliography>`].
+Coefficients are obtained by `the following tool`_.
+The amount of generators in the set (denoted `n_engines`) is implementation defined.

 .. _onemath_rng_mt2203_description:

 .. rubric:: Description

-The set of 6024 basic pseudorandom number generators MT2203 is a natural addition to the MT19937 generator.
+The set of basic pseudorandom number generators MT2203 is a natural addition to the MT19937 generator.
 MT2203 generators are intended for use in large scale Monte Carlo simulations performed on multi-processor computer systems.

 .. container:: section

     .. rubric:: Generation algorithm

-    For :math:`j = 1,..., 6024`:
+    For :math:`j = 1,..., n_engines`:

     :math:`x_{n, j} =x_{n - (69 - 34), j} \oplus ( (x_{n - 69, j} \& 0xFFFFFFE0) | (x_{n + 69 + 1, j} \& 0x1F) ) A_{j}`